darnelleMelvin/from-negatives-to-knowledge/docs/activities.md

 ### 🗂 Part 2: Mapping Concepts to Classes

-Now that you’ve reviewed the caption, let’s examine how key entities in the photo can be represented using [Schema.org classes](https://schema.org/docs/full.html).
+Now that you’ve reviewed the caption, let’s examine how key entities in the photo can be represented using <a href="https://schema.org/docs/full.html" target="_blank">Schema.org classes</a>.

 **Prompt:** Read the caption and explore how each of the following Schema.org classes applies to people, groups, organizations, and places mentioned.